 The two granite foundations of the Brooklyn Bridge were built in timber caissons, or watertight chambers, sunk to depths of 44 feet on the Brooklyn side and 78 feet on the New York side.
 Compressed air pressurized the caissons, allowing underwater construction.
 At that time, little was known of the risks of working under such conditions, and more than a hundred workers suffered from cases of compression sickness.
 Compression sickness, or the “bends,” is caused by the appearance of nitrogen bubbles in the bloodstream that result from rapid decompression.
 Several died, and Washington Roebling himself became bedridden from the condition in 1872.
 Other workers died as a result of more conventional construction accidents, such as collapses and a fire.

-Roebling continued to direct construction operations from his home, and his wife, Emily, carried his instructions to the workers.
+Roebling continued to direct construction operations from his home with the help of his wife Emily.
+In fact, Emily developed such an expertise in the project and construction that she effectively assumed the role of chief engineer and spokesperson for her husband.
 In 1877, Washington and Emily moved into a home with a view of the bridge.
 Roebling’s health gradually improved, but he remained partially paralyzed for the rest of his life.
 On May 24, 1883, Emily Roebling was given the first ride over the completed bridge, with a rooster, a symbol of victory, in her lap.
 Within 24 hours, an estimated 250,000 people walked across the Brooklyn Bridge, using a broad promenade above the roadway that John Roebling designed solely for the enjoyment of pedestrians.